Miranda Rylance ` B.A. Hons (Psych), MSW, RSW – Owner and Psychotherapist

 Dorraine Mitchell B.A.
 (Psych), M.S.W., R.S.W.

-Dorraine works eclectically, drawing from several therapy modalities in order to meet her clients’ unique needs.
-Her areas of expertise include working with individuals, couples, and families who have experienced mental health concerns (i.e. anxiety, depression, bi-polar disorder), family conflict, and substance misuse.
-In addition, Dorraine is competent in working with individuals to help regulate complex emotions and develop their self-esteem.
+Dorraine works eclectically, drawing from several therapy modalities –including EMDR, DBT and CBT– in order to meet her clients’ unique needs.
+Her areas of expertise include working with individuals, couples, and families who have experienced mental health concerns (i.e. anxiety, depression, bi-polar disorder), family conflict, trauma, and substance misuse.

 Dorraine is passionate about helping people and assisting them in achieving their goals.
 She is a strong advocate, and enjoys case management, which means she is knowledgeable about community resources (particularly within the GTA) and can help connect you to other community organizations to assist in addressing your concerns.